BayanGroup/nutch-custom-search/README.md

 The following table lists the available functions which can be used in the extract-to rules.
 You can find their descriptions and attributes in the schema file.

-All functions output a list of objects and takes as input a list of objects.
+All functions output a list of objects and take as input a list of objects.
 Hence they can be nested (chained) to use output of one function as an input of another function.
-Note that when Extractor wants to compute the value of an extract-to rule, it first calls the chain of functions and then the returned list first concatenated (with space as the separator char) and then, after a possible conversion, this value will be copied to the field.
+Note that when Extractor wants to compute the value of an extract-to rule, it first calls the chain of functions and then the returned list first concatenated (with space as the separator char) and then, after a possible conversion, if this value is not null or empty, it will be copied to the field.

 Function name | Description
 ------------- | -----------